Quasi-Adiabatic Processing of Thermal States: Results and Discussion

 The mapping of $H_{\mathrm{TFI}}$ to a free fermion model and its diagonalization are explicitly shown in \cref{app:tfi-exact}.
 In the momentum space, the modes with momenta $\pm k$ couple only to each other (for $k\neq 0, N/2$), confining the dynamics to these subsystems.
 The model can then be easily diagonalized via a Bogoliubov transformation.
 Furthermore, because of the symmetry under fermion parity, within each $(k,-k)$ block the dynamics splits in two disconnected subsectors, such that the problem reduces to a collection of two-level systems.
 In each of these blocks, the off-diagonality is quantified by a single coefficient $c_k$, that we can bound using the results from QAA.
 All of the key benchmarks COD, $\dEqate$ and $\Delta \mathrm{Var}_{\mathrm{QATE}}$ can be expressed through the off-diagonal coefficients $c_k$, which allows us to determine their scaling.

 Notice that even though the model has exponentially small gaps between eigenstates, the evolution does not couple such states directly.
 During QATE, the instantaneous Hamiltonian only connects eigenstates that differ in the occupation of a single $(k,-k)$ block.
-These eigenstates (except for the lowest mode and at the critical point) are separated by at least a $1/\poly(N)$ energy difference, which thus becomes the relevant gap for the evolution.
-The exponentially small gaps, on the contrary, require that the eigenstates differ in the occupation of multiple modes.
-Conversely, in case of traversing the critical point, the lowest mode gap closes, and the effect of the zero-temperature phase transition also becomes apparent at finite temperatures.
+Away from the critical point (and except for the lowest mode), such states are separated by at least a $1/\poly(N)$ energy difference, which therefore sets the relevant gap for the evolution.
+Exponentially small gaps, by contrast, occur only between states that differ in the occupation of multiple modes and are not directly coupled by the dynamics.
+At the critical point, however, the lowest-mode gap closes, and the zero-temperature phase transition also becomes apparent at finite temperatures.

 When the evolution does not cross the critical point ($g = 1$), none of the gaps in these subsystems close, and we can analytically establish an $\mathcal{O}(N T^{-2})$ scaling for COD, $\dEqate$, and $\Delta \Var(\rhoadi)$.
 We verify this scaling numerically in \cref{fig:comb_tfi}, where we perform QATE from $g_{\mathrm{init}} = 1.1$ to $g_{\mathrm{final}} = 1.5$ at $\beta = 1$.
 Figures \ref{fig:comb_tfi}(a) and (b) show, respectively, COD and $\dEqate$ for various $T$ and $N$ values.
 Additionally, we include BOD results, obtained using filtering techniques (\cref{app:filter}), in \cref{fig:comb_tfi}(c) to examine how the off-diagonal coefficients behave for different energy eigenstates.
 Notably, BOD exhibits a distinct step at $\abs{E_i - E_j} = 2$.
 This feature is particular of the translationally invariant model studied in this section, and results from the fact that, at leading order in $T$, contributions to coherences involve the off-diagonal elements in a single $\pm k$ block (times diagonal elements in the others).
 Such contributions connect eigenstates separated by a $2 \epsilon_k$ energy difference, such that the minimum energy difference is determined by the magnitude of the smallest eigenmode.
 Coherences at energy differences below this threshold can only come from higher order contributions and are thus suppressed by higher powers of $T^{-1}$.
 This is further illustrated in \cref{app:supp_filter_res}, where we show that BOD contributions analytically computed up to second order successfully reproduce the observed behavior.